 1) Operator of the BitCasino scam is mBetSolutions N.V., a shell company incorporated in Curaçao with managing director Timothy John Heath.

 Timothy John Heath also managed Curaçao based Muchos Poker.
-He accepted deposits while withdrawals were not processed and finally closed owing to players, what you can read on the Poker forum 2+2.
+He accepted deposits but did not process withdrawals and finally closed owing to players, what you can read on the Poker forum 2+2.

 2) The BitCasino scam false and misleading claims to be authorized and regulated by the Government of Curaçao!
 But they even do not know BitCasino.

 Their claim to operate under the 1668/JAZ license with no control whatsoever has also no legal basis!
 More worse, the bank accounts of the BitCasino scam are somewhere outside of Curaçao!

 3) Questions asked by Van Raak (Dutch second chamber) to the Ministers of the Interior and Kingdom Relations and Security and Justice of Curacao:

 - Do you know the BitCasino scam, that operates from the building of the governmental telecommunications company UTS Curacao in the Dutch market?

 - Is it true that the (illegal) activities of the BitCasino scam are authorized by the master licensor Curacao eGaming, which allows to be established in the UTS building?

 4) The hide the operator VegasCasino scam is also part of the BitCasino scam!